KaylorBen/nixcord/README.md

 > Before enabling Dorion with nixcord, you must first launch Dorion once to
 > create the necessary LocalStorage databases for Vencord settings

+> [!IMPORTANT]
+> When using Dorion with nixcord, you may encounter an "Unsupported Browser" error when attempting to join voice channels or unmute.
+This is due to incomplete WebRTC support within WebkitGTK, which Dorion currently relies on.
+Unfortunately, there is no known workaround for this limitation from our side.

 1. Run Dorion temporarily to set up the initial environment:

 ```bash